davemosk/FinSL-signbank/docs/validation_result_model.md

 As part of NZSL-74 a model has been introduced to capture the amount of people agreeing and disagreeing with a gloss from Share.
 This model is populated during the CSV import of glosses from Share.
-These aggregated results will be displayed along the aggregated results of the ValidationRecords imported from Qualitrics, part of NZSL-78.
+These aggregated results will be displayed along the aggregated results of the ValidationRecords imported from Qualtrics, part of NZSL-78.

 ```python
 from django.db import models